IrminDev/SGPTT/README.md

 }
 ```

-<h2>If the student is trying to upload its protocol out of the allowed dates a json response like this is returned with 503 not found status code</h2>
+<h2>If the student is trying to upload its protocol out of the allowed dates a json response like this is returned with 503 Service unavailable status code</h2>

 ```json
 {